Repairs and maintenance to your home

 As a landlord, we carry out certain repair and maintenance work to keep your home in a safe condition and good working order.

 Help us do it safely.
-Coronavirus cases are falling across Cambridgeshire, we will start visiting to carry out all types of repairs again starting Monday 19 April.
+We have started visiting to carry out all types of repairs again.
 This is what we are doing to keep you safe during repairs visit and what you can do to protect yourself.

 Before we visit